 Final Thoughts

-Post-acute withdrawal syndrome (PAWS) is a severe condition that people should not take lightly.
-Taking precautionary measures and reducing your drinking or drug use is crucial in preventing the need for emergency medical services.
-Seek help from a medical professional if you feel assistance is needed in cutting back on your use.
-If you already believe you or a loved one has PAWS, there is much that may be done to curb symptoms and reduce risk of relapse.
-It all begins with educating oneself and reaching out for help.
+Post-acute withdrawal syndrome (PAWS) is a severe condition.
+Taking measures and reducing your drinking or drug use is crucial in preventing the need for emergency medical services.
+Seek help from a medical professional if you need assistance cutting back.
+If you believe you or a loved one has PAWS, support is available to curb symptoms and reduce the risk of relapse.
+It all begins by educating yourself and reaching out for help.